This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Pressure to stay updated with rapidly evolving technologies

-• Remote work isolation reducing natural breaks and social interaction
+• Remote work isolation reduces natural breaks and social interaction

 This creates what I call "cognitive residue" – mental fragments from incomplete tasks that continue consuming brain resources even when you've moved on.
 Over time, this residue builds up, leading to the cognitive decline symptoms many tech workers recognize: forgetfulness, difficulty concentrating, mental exhaustion even after rest.